Kingsway tramway subway: 1906: Opening

 Services opened to the public on 24 February 1906 from Angel to Aldwych, with a ceremonial opening by the chairman of the Highways Committee.
 The first journey took 12 minutes northbound and 10 minutes to return, despite horse-drawn vehicles also using the roads on the surface part of the route.
 On 16 November that year the routes were extended north from The Angel to Highbury station.
-Special trams were constructed from non-flammable materials – wooden trams, common on other routes, were not permitted through the subway.
+As the existing wooden-bodied trams, common on other routes, were not permitted through the subway a new class of trams with steel bodies, known as Type-G, were constructed especially for the service.

-Through services commenced on 10 April 1908 from Highbury station to Tower Bridge and to Kennington Gate, with a procession of six cars going south from Holborn through to Kennington, then to Elephant & Castle in order to return through the subway to Angel.
+Through services commenced on 10 April 1908 from Highbury station to Tower Bridge and to Kennington Gate, with a procession of six cars going south from Holborn through to Kennington, then to Elephant and Castle to return through the subway to Angel.
 The Kennington service was not commercially viable and services were diverted to operate to Queens Road in Battersea which, due to a low bridge, could be operated with single-deck vehicles only.
 Drivers of the trams recorded difficulty in climbing the ramp north from Holborn tramway station and would sometimes roll all the way back to the station.
 Drivers on routes through the subway had to have at least two years' experience on other services to be considered for these routes.